 10. Best time of the year to visit Montserrat

-From January to December, Montserrat's weather is pleasant and it rains the least.
-It is usually about 46 or 48 degrees in Montserrat, and if you are lucky to climb on a sunny day you will have spectacular views and a very pleasant temperate climate, between the coolness of the mountain and the warmth of the sun.
+From January to December, the weather in Montserrat is pleasant and it is when there is less rain.
+Generally, it is about 8 or 9 degrees in Montserrat, and if you are lucky to climb on a sunny day you will have spectacular views and a very pleasant temperate climate, between the coolness of the mountain and the warmth of the sun.

 11. Where to eat in Montserrat